Our volunteers and concierges are hand-picked from the Rooms community. We couldn't be prouder of them.

-Betsy is a twenty-something human who likes to stare at blank word-processor screens and call it writing.
+Casey is a twenty-something human who likes to stare at blank word-processor screens and call it writing.
 They have a BA in psychology with a minor in Spanish literature, and they're a Concierge of the Rainbow Room, as well as a professional jack-of-all-trades.

-Betsy likes to read stories with really good character development (or failing that, really bad puns), crochet useful things out of soft yarn, listen to an unexpectedly broad range of music, get excited about nerdy things, animals of most varieties, and useless trivia.
+Casey likes to read stories with really good character development (or failing that, really bad puns), crochet useful things out of soft yarn, listen to an unexpectedly broad range of music, get excited about nerdy things, animals of most varieties, and useless trivia.